QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/svn/_general/index.md

 Subversion (SVN) is a centralized [version control system](../../_general/index.md).
 Developers `commit` their changes to a central repository that keeps track of every change.
 They `checkout` the repository to get a copy of the project.

-➡️ [TortoiseSVN](https://tortoisesvn.net/) is a commonly found GUI for SVN.
+➡️ [TortoiseSVN](https://tortoisesvn.net/) is a commonly used GUI for SVN.
 </div><div>

 A simple usage: